vprusso/toqito/README.md

 ## Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 A detailed overview of how to contribute can be found in the [contributing guide](https://toqito.readthedocs.io/en/latest/contributing.html#contrib-guide-reference-label).

+Chat with us in our |toqito⟩ channel on [Discord](http://discord.unitary.fund/).

 ## License